itemVerse/ItemVerse-UnitySDK/ReadMe.md

 ### Introduction

-This is an integrated blockchain SDK for blockchain game development.
+This is an integrated blockchain Unity SDK for blockchain game development.
 All data used in the game, such as in-game asset management, game items and user information storage, can be safely managed with blockchain.
 Supports Ethereum and SASEUL blockchain.

 #### Ethereum